juanbric/homepage/index.md

 **Sales and Customer Relationship Management - Rituals**

-Driving high value sales and next generation customer service through SalesForce.
-Strategizing on how to enhance routines and systems for agents and customers alike.
-Servicing both the Spanish and UK markets.

 _Oct 2020 - May 2021 (Amsterdam, The Netherlands)_

+- Driving high value sales and next generation customer management through SalesForce, servicing both the Spanish and UK markets at Rituals Headquarters in Amsterdam.
+- Strategic enhancing of routines and workflows for agents and customers alike.

  **Research Assistant - Centre for Public Values and Ethics Leiden University**

-Documenting, and presenting cases of wrongful criminal convictions in Latin America, while enlarging Leiden University's wrongful convictions academic database.
-Supervisor Dr. A. Poama.

 _Oct 2018 - May 2019 (The Hague, The Netherlands)_

+- Documenting and presenting cases of wrongful criminal convictions in Latin America for the Faculty of Governance and Global Affairs: Centre for Public Values and Ethics of Leiden University.
+- Enlarging Leiden University's wrongful convictions academic database.
+- Supervision Dr. Andrei Poama

 **Cook - Barlow**

+_Jan 2016 - Jun 2020 (The Hague, The Netherlands)_

 Served me to independently pay for my studies and living expenses.

-_Jan 2016 - Jun 2020 (The Hague, The Netherlands)_

 <br/>